 Three medals were not enough for Eyser, however, who also scored two silver medals in these events:

 - Four-Event All-Around

 He also won a Bronze in the Horizontal bar.
 Following the events of the 1904 Olympics, George returned to his humble bookkeeping job.
 We know very little about his life over the following years.
-We like to think that he became a crime fighter but sadly, Batman wasn’t a ‘thing’ until 1939.
+We like to think he became a crime fighter, but unfortunately, Batman wasn’t a ‘thing’ until 1939.

 Still, we can imagine that George Eyser’s coworkers regarded the man with well-earned respect in the years that followed.
 There was one notable bit of nastiness that we found in a 1905 St. Louis Newspaper, however, that could have used some crime-fighting skills…

 Anton Heida awarded George Eyser’s gold by mistake… refuses to return it.